How to Create Animated Charts in Excel (with Easy Steps)

 Finally, hit OK in the Select Data Source window.

-• You have to modify your chart appearance by creating the Chart Title, the Axis Titles, and the Legend at the bottom.
+• Create the Chart Title, the Axis Titles, and the Legend at the bottom.
+These are available from Chart Elements.

 Format the Chart to create animated charts in Excel